Smart Meter In Foreground Scaled

 • live only with pensioners, or under-18s

-Scammers prey on tough times.
-Be wary of anyone promising “free energy” or quick fixes that seem too good to be true.
+Remember, scammers prey on people in tough times.
+Be wary of anyone promising ‘free energy’ or quick fixes that seem too good to be true.
 This isn’t just illegal – it’s extremely dangerous.

 Staying safe is what matters most.
 That means knowing how to spot and prevent energy theft.